Expatrio vs Fintiba

 What is a blocked account (Sperrkonto) and why do I need one?

 A blocked account is a special bank account required by the German government to prove you can financially support yourself during your stay.
-For 2026, you must deposit €11,904 (equivalent to €992/month for 12 months).
-Only €992 is released each month.
-It is mandatory for the student visa application at German embassies.
+For 2026, you must deposit €11,904 (€992 per month for 12 months), and only €992 is released each month.
+It is mandatory for the student visa application at German missions.

 Can I open a blocked account from outside Germany?